Progressive Web Apps: Advantages and Disadvantages

 App store independent

 PWAs are app store-independent, which is great news for smaller businesses and independent app developers that don’t want to pay Apple’s annual fee of $99 or Google’s lifetime fee of $25 just to get their app published.
-Of course, not depending on an app store also frees app developers to create any app they want without being shackled by Google’s and Apple’s app store policies and restrictions.
+Of course, not depending on an app store also frees app developers to create any app they want without being shackled by Google’s and Apple’s app store policies and restriction

 Progressive Web Apps – disadvantages